 Portuguese Education Advising

 Consult with advising staff in the School of Education Student Services office, Room 139 Education Building, 1000 Bascom Mall, for general questions regarding certification to teach Portuguese.
 Current students should schedule an appointment online through the Starfish app in MyUW.
-Appointments can also be made through email at firstname.lastname@example.org, by calling 608-262-1651, or in person once the office has reopened.
-Students may want to consult the undergraduate advisor in the Spanish and Portuguese department regarding course sequencing and other aspects of this field of study.
+Appointments can also be made through email at firstname.lastname@example.org, by calling 608-262-1651, or in person.
+Students may want to consult the undergraduate advisor in the Spanish and Portuguese department if interested in this field of study.